rohitdhiman1/prisoners-dilemma-web-app/README.md

     The game will start automatically.
 Click "Cooperate" or "Defect" to make your move.

+## Deployment

+This application is designed to be deployed using Docker.

+1.  **Build the Docker Image:**
+    ```bash
+    docker build -t prisoners-dilemma .
+    ```

+2.  **Run the Docker Container:**
+    ```bash
+    docker run -p 8080:8080 prisoners-dilemma
+    ```

+This will start the application on `http://localhost:8080`.
+You can then deploy this container to your preferred cloud provider.

+The frontend can be deployed separately as a static site (e.g., on Cloudflare Pages).
+See `README-CLOUDFLARE.md` for more details.

 ## API Endpoints

 The following REST API endpoints are available: